dconz13/TekkenCapstone/README.md

 Playstation 4.
 It uses an implementation of a DDQN network to accomplish this task.

 #### Proposal
 My proposal is provided in the __proposal.pdf__.

+#### Report
-For a better experience and to view the gifs provided in the Free-Form Visualization section, I recommend viewing my proposal as the original [Google Docs document](https://docs.google.com/document/d/1_Nx28ke67M_vB9xj3CPgHItSL-JsS-XwrG-8WPnxfl4/edit?usp=sharing).
+For a better experience and to view the gifs provided in the Free-Form Visualization section, I recommend viewing my project report as the original [Google Docs document](https://docs.google.com/document/d/1_Nx28ke67M_vB9xj3CPgHItSL-JsS-XwrG-8WPnxfl4/edit?usp=sharing).

 #### Setup
 All Python requirements are provided as a pip freeze in the __requirements.txt__ file.